Energy-Pathways-Group/GLOceanKit/Matlab/InternalModes/README.md

 The classes contain many options, but also try to remain simple to use.
 Use `help InternalModes` in Matlab for a complete description, or use the Quick Start below.

 If you use these classes to compute the vertical modes, please cite the following paper,
-- J. Early, M. P. Lelong, K. S. Smith.
-Fast and accurate computation of vertical modes using Chebyshev polynomials, Ocean Modelling, In prep.
+- J. Early, M. P. Lelong, and K. S. Smith.
+Fast and Accurate Coputation of Vertical Modes.
+Journal of Advances in Modeling Earth Systems.
+2020. [doi](https://doi.org/10.1029/2019MS001939)

 ### Table of contents
 1. [Quick Start](#quick-start)